plotly/plotly.github.io/_posts/fundamentals/2016-11-24-plotly-xss-advisory.md

 Two separate Cross-Site Scripting (XSS) vulnerabilities have been fixed in the Plotly web interface.

-1. By tricking an unsuspecting user into following a specially crafted link to [Plotly Cloud](https://plot.ly), an attacker could perform any action any action using the victim's credentials on that site.
+1. By tricking an unsuspecting user into following a specially crafted link to [Chart Studio](https://plot.ly), an attacker could perform any action any action using the victim's credentials on that site.

-2. An attacker could trick an unsuspecting user into viewing a specially crafted dashboard on [Plotly Cloud](https://plot.ly) or a [Plotly On-Premise](https://plot.ly/product/enterprise/) server.
+2. An attacker could trick an unsuspecting user into viewing a specially crafted dashboard on [Chart Studio](https://plot.ly) or a [Chart Studio Enterprise](https://plot.ly/product/enterprise/) server.
 The vulnerability would have allowed the attacker to perform any action using the victim’s credentials on that site.

 Thanks to Nassim Bouali and Mahmoud G. for reporting these issues.

 ## Affected products and versions

-* Plotly Cloud was vulnerable to both issues prior to 2016-11-04.
+* Chart Studio was vulnerable to both issues prior to 2016-11-04.
-* Plotly On-Premise version 2.0.0 is vulnerable to the second issue.
+* Chart Studio Enterprise version 2.0.0 is vulnerable to the second issue.

 ## Resolution

-* Both issues were fixed in Plotly Cloud on 2016-11-04.
+* Both issues were fixed in Chart Studio on 2016-11-04.
-* The second issue issue has been fixed in Plotly On-Premise version 2.0.1, which is available as a free upgrade to all current Plotly On-Premise customers.
-(The first issue has never affected Plotly On-Premise.)
+* The second issue issue has been fixed in Chart Studio Enterprise version 2.0.1, which is available as a free upgrade to all current Chart Studio Enterprise customers.
+(The first issue has never affected Chart Studio Enterprise.)

 ## General notes regarding security reporting